 In China, brick shaped puer tea is called Bian Xiao Cha or “Border Sale Tea” which refers to the fact that this style of puer was originally sold on the borders in Xinjiang, Tibet, and Mongolia.

 In Tang Dynasty (618-907) histories, it has been written that these communities consume large portions of dairy.
 Without these teas, the people experience digestive sickness from their local diet.
 Even now, these communities still drink these teas with every meal.
 It is very rare to find brick teas being consumed in most major chinese communities.
 There is a famous saying in these minority communities, ” We can have one day with out food, but we could not stand one day without tea.”
 In observing these ideas, Chinese medicine concludes that these teas strongly aid in digestion.

-This black puer brick is special for its mao cha.
+This shu puer brick is special for its mao cha.
 Whereas most bricks are made of broken leaves and tea dust, this brick is carefully processed with 3rd and 4th grade tea.
-The makers of this brick take pride in their work, the leaves are hand processed so they all lay horizontally (to make sure no leaves are broken).
+The makers of this brick take pride in their work, and the leaves are hand processed so they all lay horizontally (to make sure no leaves are broken).
 Then the tea is steamed and compressed very tightly into a special mold.
-This tea brick is designed to be small, and is molded for easy use for people who want to explore Puer tea but are not ready for a large investment.
-The mold makes it easy to understand how much tea to use for each serving; one square is one serving.
+This tea brick is designed to be small, and is molded for easy use for people who want to explore puer tea but are not ready for a large investment.
+The sectioned shape makes it easy to understand how much tea to use for each serving; one square is one serving.